 A visual assessment for equipment potentially containing ODSs and other halocarbons was conducted.
-Equipment containing ODSs or other halocarbons was observed throughout the subject building.
+Equipment such as refrigerators which contain or are suspected of containing ODSs or other halocarbons were observed in the subject building.

 Please refer to Appendix F - Hazardous Materials Checklist for equipment conditions, approximate quantities (where applicable), and recommended actions.